cytoscape/cytoscape-manual/docs/Network_Analyzer.md

 ### Analyze Subset of Nodes

 Prior versions of this tool offered the option of analyzing all nodes or only a selected subset.
 This is no longer supported directly in the program.
-Instead, if you want to analyze a subnetwork, you must first use the command **File → New Network → From Selected Nodes, All Edges** to create the desired subnetwork.
+Instead, if you want to analyze a subnetwork, you can use the command **File → New Network → From Selected Nodes, All Edges** in the **Command Panel** to create the desired subnetwork.

 <a id="plot_parameters"> </a>
 ### Plot Parameters

-Once the Analyzer is run, several additional columns are added to the Node Table (and an EdgeBetweenness column is added to the Edge Table).
+Once the Analyzer is run, several additional columns are added to the **Node Table** (and an EdgeBetweenness column is added to the **Edge Table**).
 To plot any of these new columns, right-click on the column header and select **Plot Histogram...** for a single parameter distribution, or **Plot Scatter...** for a bivariate plot of the data.
 Within either of these charts it is possible to select a section of the data, and select the nodes (edges) in the main graph window corresponding to the region selected on the chart.
 <a id="networkanalyzer_settings"> </a>

 <a id="networkanalyzerdemo"> </a>
-## NetworkAnalyzerDemo: Computation and Visualization of Topological Parameters and Centrality Measures for Biological Networks
-**Yassen Assenov<sup>1</sup>, Nadezhda Doncheva<sup>1</sup>, Thomas Lengauer<sup>1</sup>, and Mario Albrecht<sup>1</sup>**

-*1 Department of Computational Biology and Applied Algorithmics, Max Planck Institute for Informatics, Campus E1.4, 66123 Saarbrücken, Germany*
+## NetworkAnalyzerDemo

-Comprehensive online documentation and a tutorial for NetworkAnalyzer are available at [http://med.bioinf.mpi-inf.mpg.de/networkanalyzer/](http://med.bioinf.mpi-inf.mpg.de/networkanalyzer/).
+Comprehensive online documentation and a tutorial for **NetworkAnalyzer** are available at [http://med.bioinf.mpi-inf.mpg.de/networkanalyzer/](http://med.bioinf.mpi-inf.mpg.de/networkanalyzer/).

+For additional information see **Yassen Assenov, Nadezhda Doncheva, Thomas Lengauer, and Mario Albrecht**, DOI: [10.1038/nprot.2012.004](https://doi.org/10.1038/nprot.2012.004).